semgrep/bento/README.md

 #### Running in CI/CD
 Running Bento in CI requires the use of several speciality flags due to differences in environment and installation locally versus remotely.

-With your Bento configuration committed, you can script Bento:
+With your Bento configuration committed, you can script Bento via:

 ```bash
 $ pip3 install bento-cli && bento --version